symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 .. include:: /cookbook/security/voter_interface.rst.inc

-In this example, it'll check if the user will have access to a specific object according to your custom conditions (e.g. they must be the owner of the object).
+In this example, the voter will check if the user has access to a specific object according to your custom conditions (e.g. they must be the owner of the object).
 If the condition fails, you'll return ``VoterInterface::ACCESS_DENIED``, otherwise you'll return